Shopping Local – you know it makes sense!

-We are all aware the struggle that our high streets were having EVEN before the current lock down .
-I may be wrong (it does happen) but I have thought for a while that ‘we’ are due a reversal of fortunes and the pendulum had swung too far in the direction of faceless and to be honest soulless towns and online shopping.
+Some were aware of the struggle that our high streets were having EVEN before Covid came to visit.
+I’d had for a while a sneaky feeling that the world was due a reversal of fortunes and the pendulum had swung too far in the direction of faceless, soulless towns and online shopping.

-We NEED to start shopping local and being locally loyal to get our economy back on track!
-Such a lot of the year has been lost, and the lucrative Bank & School holidays, and we are not even there quite yet (at time of writing)!
-But, when we are…………It’s up to us, we dont even have to spend a fortune, how about just £10 per week sound to you?
-Your small independent business owners will spend your money locally on their supply chain, staff wages, other local business they support………..and so on, the circle of the local economy.
+Post COVID there was the start of a movement to start shopping local and being locally loyal to keep our local economy thriving!
+You did at one time read lots on Facebook about empty shops and units, but in reality there are not that many, and those that do close down maybe for other than economic reasons.
+All in all, in this world, not much stays the same for long, they call it …………evolution!
+But, ultimately .It’s IS up to us, we dont even have to spend a fortune, how about just £10 per week sound to you?
+Your small independent business owners in turn will spend money locally on their supply chain, staff wages, other local business they support………..and so on, and so on, the circle of a local economy.

 Locally owned independent retailers are the backbone of local communities.
 It takes a brave soul to decide to set up an independent High Street business either in retail or the food/drink hospitality business, and this spirit should be rewarded.
-So here’s an idea, lets THINK LOCAL FIRST, if you can’t buy (whatever it is) that’s fine, but if you CAN please do!
-(When we say local we mean, Locally owned; Independently operated; As close to home as possible)
+So here’s an idea, lets LOOK LOCAL FIRST, if you can’t buy (whatever it is) on your high street or nearby, that’s fine, but if you CAN please do!
+(When we say local we mean, Locally owned; Independently operated; as close to home as possible)

-Lets see shopping as an ‘experience’ when we can, with the whole family, with a group of friends or family members, pair it with lunch, coffee & cake, a pint and a prosecco and it’s an afternoon out!
-But instead of the Trafford Centre, let it be YOUR town centre!!
+Lets consider shopping as an ‘experience’ rather than a function, and with the whole family, your sister, favorite Aunt, or with a group of friends, pair it with lunch, coffee & cake, a pint, prosecco or cocktail and it’s an afternoon out!
+But instead of the Trafford Centre, Deepdale or another out of town ‘mall’, let it be YOUR town centre!!
 Be a tourist in your local town.
-Discover your NEW favorite shop/cafe/restaurant.
+Discover your NEW favorite shop/café/restaurant.
 Explore your town and adjoining towns, there is probably SO much you didn’t know was there, right on your doorstep, right under your nose.
-As well as cutting down your carbon footprint by not driving far, plus the frustration of traffic jams and queuing up to park in city centre car parks, get the bus or the train in.
+As well as cutting down your carbon footprint and costs by not driving far, plus the frustration of traffic jams and queuing up to park in city centre car parks, you could even walk or get the bus or the train in.

-Or if still nervous about venturing out, find small local independent businesses on line, from High Street Business to Services, to small home based business, they are all local and helping money circulate with the local economy
+Plus try finding small local independent businesses on line, from High Street Business to Services, to small home based business, they are all local and again help money circulate with the local economy.

 I know you cannot buy absolutely EVERYTHING locally but you’ll be surprised!